Anna Etheridge

 Anna Etheridge was born Lorinda Anna Blair in 1839 in Wayne County, Michigan.
-In 1860, she married James Etheridge.
-At the outbreak of the American Civil War, Etheridge enlisted in 2nd Michigan Volunteer Infantry Regiment, serving as a nurse and vivandière.
+In 1860, she married her first husband James Etheridge.
+At the outbreak of the American Civil War, Etheridge enlisted in the 2nd Michigan Volunteer Infantry Regiment, serving as a nurse and vivandière.
 Her desire to become a nurse stemmed from caring for her father before his death.
 Before the war, Etheridge worked in a hospital with a poor reputation for patient care, which she had attempted to improve.

 During the war

 Etheridge joined as a laundress when her husband enlisted in the 2nd Michigan Infantry Regiment.
-She later served as the daughter of the Third Michigan Infantry Regiment.
-Though her husband soon deserted, Etheridge served throughout the rest of the war with the Fifth Michigan Infantry.
+She later served as the daughter of the 3rd Michigan Infantry Regiment.
+Though her husband soon deserted, Etheridge served throughout the rest of the war with the 5th Michigan Infantry.
 When the regiment went on campaign, the other laundresses went home, but Etheridge stayed with the regiment.
 She was described as young, attractive, modest, quiet, and hard-working.
 Supposedly, if anyone treated her with disrespect, they would have to fight the entire regiment.
 After General Philip Kearny saw her caring for wounded men during the Peninsula campaign, he "adopted" her into his III Corps division.
 He provided her with a horse, saddle, and sergeant's pay, while her nominal title was cook for the officers mess.
 She typically wore a black riding habit with sergeant's chevrons.

 Etheridge was famous for her courageous work under fire, her skirt often being torn by bullets.
 Armed with pistols for her protection and saddlebags filled with medical supplies, Etheridge frequently rode into the front lines on horseback to aid wounded soldiers.
 Etheridge embodied the ideal daughter of the Union, much unlike her husband.
 She was "brave, constant, tender possessed nerves of steel, and willing to join the fight as necessary, encourage[d] the men to greater valor, or remain[ed] in the rear treating wounds."
 Etheridge was repeatedly exposed to the same hardships as the soldiers she treated, such as sleeping on the ground in camp.
 The death of her father gave her the longing to save every soldier.